-If your organization is REGISTERED in another state and you have completed your first fiscal year in Massachusetts, you must send in the following to register your organization to legally conduct business:
+If your organization is based in another state and you have passed your initial fiscal year end date of doing business in Massachusetts, you must send in the following to register your organization to legally conduct business:

-- A copy of the IRS letter** designating the organization's 501(c)(3) status, if the organization has received one.
+4) A copy of the IRS letter** designating the organization's 501(c)(3) status, if the organization has received one;

-- A Form PC: Since the organization's first fiscal year-end has already passed, it must report that year's financial data to account for any activity (or lack of activity) from the date of its creation*** and submit a check fee amount based on Gross Support and Revenue.
-Please read section below on “Form PC”
+6) A Form PC: Since the organization's first fiscal year-end has already passed, it must report that year's financial data to account for any activity (or lack of activity) from the date of its creation*** and submit a fee based on Gross Support and Revenue.
+Please read section below on “Form PC”.

 **If the organization has applied for 501(c)(3) status but not yet received it, it is not necessary to send a copy of the IRS Form 1023.
 It is best to note the application in a cover letter and submit a copy of the determination letter when it is received.
 The IRS determination letter is not the same as the state sales tax exemption, DOR Form ST-2.
 We do not require a copy of the ST-2.